hamlet-io/docs/docs/how-to/define/accessing-components.md

 }
 ```

-Before we start lets look at the CloudFormation Deployment for the process_order lambda function
+Before we start let's look at the CloudFormation Deployment for the process_order Lambda function:

 ```bash
 hamlet deploy create-deployments -u api